| Title: | Simulation of Discrete Random Variables with Marginal Distributions and Correlation Matrix and via a Gaussian or Student's t Copula |

 Alessandro Barbiero, Pier Alda Ferrari

-The function returns the lower and upper bounds of the correlation coefficients of each pair of discrete variables given their marginal distributions, i.e., returns the range of feasible bivariate correlations.
+The function returns the lower and upper bounds of the pairwise correlation coefficients of the discrete variables given their marginal distributions, i.e., returns the range of feasible bivariate correlations.

 marginal |